-You need a decent pair of walking boots, whether you want something to wear when walking the dog, hate getting wet feet in winter, or plan on tackling the north face of the Eiger.
-The choice on offer is beyond extensive, but we’ve whittled that choice down to avoid confusion and offer something for every level of activity.
+Whether you want something to wear when walking the dog, hate getting wet feet in winter, or plan on tackling the north face of the Eiger, you need the best walking boots,.
+The choice of the best hiking boots on offer is beyond extensive, but we’ve whittled that choice down to avoid confusion and offer something for every level of activity.

 The type of boot you need is dependent on the terrain.
 Before picking a pair, think carefully about the type of ground you are likely to encounter.
 If you’re sticking to marked paths, lightweight, flex and comfort are key, and all walking boots offer more support than a standard shoe.

 If you will be walking over rocky ground, across scree slopes, or are considering some scrambling, you need something with a stiff sole and good ankle support.
 The stiff sole allows you to confidently balance on small edges, while ankle support keeps everything in place.

 Of course, many walks include lots of different types of terrain, so a bit of both is often a good idea.

 Salomon Quest 4D 3 GTX are excellent all-rounder boots, sturdy and exceptionally comfortable.
 A layer of Gore-Tex also keeps your feet dry even during long, wet hikes.